Every educator should have access to the health care they need to keep them and their families healthy.

 That's why NEA works closely with state and local NEA affiliates to secure quality, affordable, and comprehensive health care coverage for NEA members and their families.

 NEA’s health benefit experts have put together a worksheet to help you think through your health care options.
-Each question comes with tips and guidance to help you along.

 Need help answering these questions?
 Check out our Health Care Glossary for breakdowns of important terms.